 Another excellent resource: 40 Best Online ABA Graduate Certificate Online Programs

-Autism Speaks is a nationwide organization that aims to educate families, patients and the public on autism.
+Autism Speaks is a nationwide organization that aims to educate families, patients and the public on autism spectrum disorders.
 Their organization has dedicated much of their time to monitoring all states in the U.S. and ensuring that nothing is being ignored.
 Medical professionals also have a say in what types of assistance their patients will be eligible to receive based on their diagnosis and their current state of health.
 For more information, you can visit Autism Speaks.

-Why Is There A Delay In Coverage?
+Why Was There a Delay in Coverage?

-How Does This Affect The Medicaid Budget?
+How Does This Affect the Medicaid Budget?

 As with many aspects of a state’s budget, autism coverage has often been overestimated.
 While a state might predict they need to set aside $10 million each year for autism patients, the expenses may only add up to $3 million each year.
 While this does affect a Medicaid budget to some degree, it will not be quite as devastating to a budget as many politicians assume it will be.
 Currently, the overall cost is shared by the federal government as well as each state.

-Medicaid is the main source of health coverage for approximately one-third of all American children that have been diagnosed with autism.
+Medicaid is the main source of health coverage for approximately one-third of all American children that have been diagnosed with autism spectrum disorder.
 Even people with autism who have their own primary health insurance are using Medicaid coverage to access other services that can help them.
 Luckily, the need for Medicaid assistance for people with autism has been recognized and the changes are being put into effect to help people.
 If you are interested in finding out more about qualifying for coverage, you can contact your state’s Medicaid health agency.